 Choose A Surgeon You Can Trust

-Dr. Rod is one of a select group of surgeons who is certified by the American Board of Plastic Surgery and the American Board of Surgery.
+Dr. Reza Rod is one of a select group of surgeons who is certified by the American Board of Plastic Surgery and the American Board of Surgery.
 These board certifications require that a physician complete an additional 7 years of specialized surgical training after medical school learning the complexities of all areas of general surgery and the art of facial plastic surgery.

 During your private, personalized consultation with us, we will help you decide if the cosmetic procedure you have been considering is right for you.
 Options for facial plastic surgery include: